Moving to Northern Ireland Guide

 - is the eldest child, only child or eldest boy or girl in the family

 - is registered as entitled to free school meals

 Applying for Grammar School in Northern Ireland

-Most Grammar Schools in Northern Ireland require children take a Transfer Test as part of their admissions process.
+Most Grammar Schools in Northern Ireland require children to take a Transfer Test as part of their admissions process.
 There are two different transfer tests, they are commonly known as the AQE and the GL.

 Which test(s) your child sits depends on which grammar schools your child wants to apply to.
 Some grammar schools accept either test but most use one or the other.
 N.B.
 Some Grammar schools select some of their intake using non-academic selection.
-Also some schools may have specific admission requirements so please visit their website for additional information.
+Also, some schools may have specific admission requirements so please visit their website for additional information.

 More about the Transfer Test